hyperledger/caliper/docs/vNext/Runtime_Configuration.md

 ### In-memory settings

-If some component (Caliper-related, or user provided) sets a setting during runtime (using the configuration API), then that value will have priority over any other source/location that might have also set the same setting.
+If some component (internal or plugin) sets a setting during runtime (using the configuration API), then that value will have priority over any other source/location that might have also set the same setting.

 The simple configuration API is provided by the `ConfigUtil` module of the `@hyperledger/caliper-core` package.
 It exports a simple `get` and `set` method: